 - Moderation: Actively encourage and moderate the participation of the entire cohort in the experience and the questions/discussions arising from it.

 - Assessment: Observe how your peers interact with your OER - what works, what doesn't, and how could it be improved?
-Employ these observations for any revisions that might be necessary (below) and to compile a peer participation report (create a list of all peers who successfully completed all of the activities you set out, along with a separate list of those specific peers who, in your team's estimation, contributed an exceptional level of thought leadership within those activities.
+Employ these observations for any revisions that might be necessary (below) and to compile a peer participation report (create a list of all peers who successfully completed all of the activities you set out, along with a separate list of those specific peers who, in your team's estimation, contributed an exceptional level of thought leadership within those activities) for submission to your instructor.

 - Revision: Use the cohort experience to refine and finalize your OER for use by open audiences.
-Unless communicated otherwise to your instructor, it will be assumed that the final edition of your OER will be published in the blog and submitted for publication in the NMC Horizon Report’s Open Project Submission Channel, and will be ready for evaluation one (1) week following completion of your cohort experience.
+Unless communicated otherwise to your instructor, it will be assumed that the final edition of your OER will be ready for evaluation one (1) week following completion of your cohort experience.

 - Emerging Markets Poll RePost: Now that you are the local experts on this topic, please compose and publish a new post into the Emerging Markets category that better 'pitches' this emerging market for future 522 cohorts.
 Use the same format as existing emerging markets posts, including an opportunity statement and essential resources (including your OER!).